25 Baking Gifts Your Favorite Baker Will Adore

 If you’re spending a lot of time in the kitchen working with flour, melted chocolate, and batter, you need an apron to stay clean—but not just any apron.
 Serious bakers, you need an apron that covers you up, fits you well, and has plenty of pockets.
 Enter Hedley & Bennett aprons that are designed by and for chefs and bakers.
 Their aprons are fully adjustable at the waist and neck and have plenty of pockets—including a chest pocket perfectly sized for your phone (just in case you need to text mom for baking advice).
-We’re adding this one to the list of the perfect holiday hostess gifts!

 What baker doesn’t like to experiment with a few new ingredients?
 Baking spices from Curio Spice Co. make for a great gift.
 Find tasty add-ins, such as a cinnamon blend called Kandy Spice, Costa Rican Vanilla Sugar, and a unique baking blend called Fleur Spice.
 Just a handful of fresh spices like these can really liven up classic recipes.